 The IDHRC is comprised of faith-based and voluntary agency representatives from throughout the state as well as representatives from key government agencies.
 HSEMD developed the council at the request of local emergency management coordinators to identify and address the unmet needs of Iowa’s citizens impacted by disaster events.
 In addition, group members will assist with the coordination of volunteers and donations during activation of the State Emergency Operations Center as requested, and continue to promote cooperation among all volunteer and faith-based organizations.
 The IDHRC encourages the formation of similar groups at the local level.

-The IDHRC is Iowa's point of contact with the National Voluntary Organizations Active in Disasters (VOAD) and also serves as the state's Citizen Corps Council.
+The IDHRC is Iowa's Voluntary Organizations Active in Disasters (VOAD) and also serves as the state's Citizen Corps Council.